Discover why the ‘Fourth Industrial Revolution’ is important and how to implement it for your company.

 However, there is also the possibility to use the vast amount of data covering climate, soil composition and pest life cycles.
 That data, in combination with the seed company’s know-how, could be used to improve yields.
 Seed companies must decide if they will simply supply seed or develop Industry 4.0 competencies and sell services to the agricultural industry.
 In these services they would aim to help farmers increase their yield by advising on planting, watering, spraying with pesticides and harvesting.

-The second example come from the Process Industries.
-Oil and gas companies have already outsourced the maintenance of their assets to specialised companies on a cost plus basis.
+The second example comes from the Process Industries.
+Oil and gas companies have already outsourced the maintenance of their assets to specialised companies on a cost-plus basis.
 The engineering risk is born by the Oil and Gas Company.
 As sensors improve the condition monitoring of equipment, a new business model can emerge where Maintenance Service Companies price their service on plant availability.
 This moves the engineering risk off the Oil and Gas Company.

 A third example would be a company that sells lights to public authorities for street lighting.
 Rather than sell light bulbs, it could contract to guarantee the provision of lighting to the community, use advanced sensors to reduce operating costs and divide the benefits with the public authority.
 This might be especially attractive as a business model if technology increased the life of the lighting system – effectively reducing the straight sales of the lighting system.